javalin/website/pages/docs.md

 Javalin has a functional interface `AccessManager`, which let's you set per-endpoint authentication and/or authorization.
 It's common to use before-handlers for this, but per-endpoint security handlers give you much more explicit and readable code.
-You can implement your access-manager however you want, but here is an example implementation:
+You can implement your access-manager however you want.
+Here is an example implementation:

 {% capture java %}
 // Set the access-manager that Javalin should use